TannerAGraves/TAG/hw3/README.md

+This assignment presented the task of firstly using image and video analysis to obtain position data in a series of videos; a paint can has been filmed from a variety of different perspectives under several scenarios oscillating on an elastic cord. we ‘re given multiple different camera angles - including not upringt, one oscillating vertically under ideal conditions, one with added noise in the form of violent camera movement, another with significant horizontal movement as well as vertical, and lastly one that has been perturbed horizontally, vertically and rotationaly.
+Once this data has been obtained we may begin to analyze it for redundancies using Principal Component Analysis to yield more useful physical information about the system

 hw3.m utilizies a series of files named camA_B.m where A is the camera number between 1 and 3  and B is the test number between 1 and 4.
 These files contain a 4-D varibles that give camera data of size (480, 640, 3, N)